-The new edition covers in full the massive changes effected by the Insolvency (England and Wales) Rules 2016 with annotations and commentary to help the practitioner navigate the new law.
-The new edition contains a detailed destination table specially compiled by a practitioner that maps out the new Rules against the Insolvency Rules 1986 and new requirements introduced by the Small Business, Enterprise and Employment Act 2015.Updated areas include:
+The new edition covers in full the significant changes brought about by the Insolvency (England and Wales) Rules 2016, with clear, practical annotations and commentary, to help practitioners navigate the new law.
+It features a helpful destination table that maps the new rules against the Insolvency Rules 1986.Updated areas include:

 The annotations and commentary to the Insolvency Act 1986 have been thoroughly updated to include recent case-law developments:

 - The significant changes in the procedure leading to the commencement of a creditors’ voluntary liquidation and the nomination of a liquidator.

 - Expansion of commentary on inability to pay debts under section 123.

 - Comprehensive coverage of the recast version of the European Insolvency Regulation - Regulation 205/848 - which comes into force on 26th June 2017.

 - The judgments by the Supreme Court and Court of Appeal in Akers v Samba Financial Group UKSC 6 and Electrical Distributors Ltd v Beavis EWCA Civ 765, BPIR 1386 respectively in addressing section 127 of the Act.